faitcodez/ALX-Zero_day/README.md

 My readme file on github
-you can use ls t list files and directory
+you can use ls to list files and directory